This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 New Zealand takes the January 2024 allegations that certain UNRWA employees participated in the 7 October 2023 Hamas terror attacks on Israel very seriously.

 In response to the allegations New Zealand did not pause funding.
-However, a decision to disburse our funding in June 2024 followed careful consideration of the UN’s response, including external and internal investigations.
+However, a decision to disburse our funding in June 2024 followed careful consideration of the UN’s response, including external and internal investigations, and discussions with other donors to UNRWA.
 It also reflected assurances received from the UN Secretary-General about remedial work underway to enhance UNRWA’s neutrality.

-We have consistently encouraged Israel to provide detailed evidence to the United Nations to back up its allegations.
+New Zealand has consistently encouraged Israel to provide detailed evidence to the United Nations to back up its allegations against UNRWA.

 International Court of Justice: South Africa v Israel